 As you explore the possibilities and have questions about how your grant request aligns with our mission and guidelines, please email or call Lynne Gilmore, Chief Program Officer at 260.207.5656.

 AWS Foundation has four grant application deadlines per fiscal year.
 Below is the list of upcoming grant cycles.
-Applications must be received by 5 p.m.
+Applications open the first day of the month of which they are due and must be received by 5 p.m.
 (EST) per the grant deadlines below and are accepted only via the Foundation’s website.

 We have implemented a new online grant application and management system using Foundant Technology.
 This new system enables you to work on your application over time, cut and paste information into question fields, save your work and then return to it.
 You can also print the entire application (including attachments) with just one click.
 Reports will be submitted using this grant portal too.
 And, your organization’s applications and reports will be permanently stored for you to access at any time.

 - A user name that is an email address

 - Your contact information

 - Your organization’s information including the EIN/Tax ID number

 - Contact information for the organization’s Executive Director/CEO

 Note: When referring to people with disabilities in your grant application, please use “People First” Language, respectfully putting the person before the disability, i.e., individuals with disabilities, individual with autism.